OCA/connector-magento/magentoerpconnect/doc/guides/tutorial_development.rst

 In ``magentoerpconnect/consumer.py``, some consumers are already defined.
-You can add your one, it should be decorated by :py:func:`magentoerpconnect.consumer.magento_consumer` and by the event which has to fire it::
+You can add your one, it should be decorated by :py:func:`openerp.addons.magentoerpconnect.consumer.magento_consumer` and by the event which has to fire it::

     @on_record_write(model_names=['my.model'])